flutter/website/flutter-for-react-native/index.md

 ## Platform-specific code

-When building a cross-platform app, you'll want to re-use as much code as possible across platforms.
+When building a cross-platform app, you want to re-use as much code as possible across platforms.
 However, scenarios may arise where it makes sense for the code to be different depending on the OS.
 This requires a separate implementation by declaring a specific platform.

 In React Native, the following implementation would be used: